Lalasa1234/PatientSurvivalDetection/README.md

 - Backtracking the Streamlit results to verify the model's prediction

 **Deployment**
-- In medical context, practitioners typical upload patient results to predict their survival.
-Hence, this application has the option to upload patient information of any no.
+- In medical context, practitioners typical upload patient results.
+Hence, this application has the option to upload patient information of any no. of patients.
 - Link: https://patientsurvivaldetection-gjfgzmmltdkgycabkjnrcz.streamlit.app/